+Mandatory labelling should provide consumers in Australia and New Zealand with sufficient information to enable informed choice at the point of sale.
 With the exception of rice bran oil, rice products derived from LLRICE62 would be required to be labelled due to the likelihood that the novel protein (PAT) would be present at detectable levels in the food.
-Moreover, as the majority of whole rice on the market in Australia is either domestically produced or sourced from Vietnam or Thailand, it is likely that most of these supplies will be non-GM rice.
-As a result, consumers in Australia and New Zealand would have reasonable choice in the marketplace.
+Moreover, as the majority of whole rice on the market in Australia is either domestically produced or sourced from Vietnam or Thailand, it is likely that most of these supplies would continue to be non-GM rice.
+As a result, if GM rice is approved, consumers will have information necessary for them to make an informed choice according to their preferences.